SilkLoader/silk-plugin/README.md

     * Updates `fabric.mod.json` to reference these bundled JARs, making multi-module mod development seamless.
  * **Development Workflow:**
     * **`runGame`**: Configures and launches Equilinox with your mod, its dependencies, and necessary JVM arguments for easy testing and debugging directly from Gradle.
+    * **`genSources`**: Generates a sources jar from the game jar which can be attached to IDEs for easier navigation of the source code.

 ## Prerequisites